 Since the Jan Mayen seal hunt was carried out for 100 years before there are any reliable harvest statistics, it is difficult to estimate the size of the initial stock.
 Dorofeev (1956 in Sergeant 1991) believed that it numbered no more than a million animals, and thought that numbers were kept low by high predation from polar bears, as well as by high wave action causing mortality of seal pups.

-The population size for the White Sea stock is estimated to have been around 6 million seals in 1875 (though with a range from 3 to 7 million seals, depending on the model used), when large-scale exploitation by Norwegian and Russian hunters started (Skaug et al. 2007) The White Sea population became over-exploited during the first half of the twentieth century due to this hunting pressure.
+The population size for the Barents Sea/White Sea stock is estimated to have been around 6 million seals in 1875 (though with a range from 3-7 million seals, depending on the model used), when large-scale exploitation by Norwegian and Russian hunters started (Skaug et al. 2007).
+The Barents Sea/White Sea population became over-exploited during the first half of the twentieth century due to this hunting pressure.
 A maximum harvest of more than 400,000 seals was taken in 1925 (Sergeant 1991).
-There was an increase in population size during the period 1940–1945 resulting from the temporary halt in hunting during World War II (Skaug et al. 2007), but after hunting resumed the population was reduced from approximately 1.5 million seals in the early 1950s to 500,000 in the early 1960s – a historical low (Potelov I 2003, Johnston et al. 2012).
+There was an increase in population size during the period 1940–1945 resulting from the temporary halt in hunting during World War II (Skaug et al. 2007).
+However, after hunting resumed, the population was reduced from approximately 1.5 million seals in the early 1950s to 500,000 in the early 1960s – an historical low (Potelov I 2003, Johnston et al. 2012).

 Harvests were reduced and regulated by the USSR in 1965, with a strict quota catch taken by the USSR, and the population has been increasing since then (Skaug et al. 2007).
-The population recovered to approximately 800,000 by 1978 (Johnston et al. 2012) and was estimated to have reached about 1 million by 1980, with a continued increase of about 5% annually (Sergeant 1991).
-The modelled total population in 2013 is estimated to be about 83% of the historical maximum population size observed/estimated (ICES 2013).
+The population recovered to approximately 800,000 by 1978 (Johnston et al. 2012) and was estimated to have reached about 1 million by 1980, with a continued increase of about 5% annually during the 1980s (Sergeant 1991).
+The modeled total population in 2013 was estimated to be about 83% of the historical maximum population size observed/estimated (ICES 2013).

 The individual stocks fall under management bodies within Canada, Greenland, Norway, and Russia.
 These countries are advised by a joint scientific working group (WGHARP) between NAMMCO, the International Council for the Exploration of the Seas (ICES), and the Northwest Atlantic Fisheries Organization (NAFO).